HACC2018/Mea-Kanu/MeaKuna/README.txt

 PLANT IDENTIFICATION
 This is the back-end system of the app MeaKuna
-A Deep Learning system to identify plants in natural images The updated version includes Hawaiian Endangered Species
+A Deep Learning system to identify plants in natural images This updated version includes Hawaiian Endangered Species

 Pre-install:
 1) Matlab, Python3 and dependencies (numpy, OpenCV, pip)